-You may have noticed the Baselines button next to the Portal Publish radio button in Administration/Manage.
-You can click this button to manage baselines, including create a new baseline, set a baseline as the current baseline and delete a baseline.
+You may have noticed the Baselines button next to the Portal Operations Publish radio button in Administration/Manage.
+You can click this button to manage baselines, including creating a new baseline, setting a baseline as the current baseline and deleting a baseline.

 migFx is able to migrate multiple separate businesses in the same project.
 In fact, the Workshop project you are working on is migrating two separate banks from one multi-tenant system to another.
 In migFx, we say the migration is separated into Partitions.

 migFx has user authorization in place here.
 For instance, in the Portal, you can view the results for all partitions only because you are authorized as a migration team member.